SlenderWall Frequently Asked Questions

 How large can window openings be?

-Openings in the SlenderWall panel can be designed to fit most standard and custom window sizes available from window manufactures.
+Openings in the SlenderWall panel can be designed to fit most standard and custom window sizes available from window manufacturers.
 Standard SlenderWall panels can typically accommodate windows up to 7 feet wide, although panels can be designed to accommodate larger windows when required.